Marremelad/OOPArv/README.md

 This program was made with the purpose of further learning classes and inheritance.
 The program features an Animal base class and a few other classes that inherit from it.

 ### Features
-The program simply outputs text based on some parameters in Program.cs
+The program simply outputs text based on some parameters in Program.cs.

 ### Console Output
 ```console